 I just completed my PhD in sustainability where I investigated the sustainability implications of material use in consumer electronics.
-I developed mathematical models to quantify how much electronics is used and waste is generated in the U.S and what the economic, environment and social impacts associated with material consumption in electronic products are.
+I developed mathematical models to quantify how much electronics is used and waste is generated in the U.S and what are the economic, environment and social impacts associated with material consumption in electronic products.
 Now, in my post doctoral position at Yale, I work with senior research scientists at Yale Center for Industrial Ecology, to estimate global and national flows of metals, fibers and polymers, to understand the potential for recycling in reducing energy demand in the manufacturing sector.

 Why did you choose this field?

 I am basically an electronics engineer, my bachelors and masters degree is in telecommunication engineering.
 There I learned to engineer new technologies to make peoples lives easier.
 But I always wondered about the flip side of technology- the environmental impacts.
 My curiosity about the sustainability impacts of modern technologies made me apply for a PhD program in sustainability.
 I always knew I wanted to pursue an academic career but it was by the end of my masters program that I decided it will be sustainability.

 What do you look at and think, "I wish younger me would have known this was possible"?